DevMountain/react-axios/README.md

 }
 ```

-Using bracket notation we can create object all on one line.
+Using bracket notation, we can create the object all on one line.
 It's the same thing as doing:

 ```js
 var obj = {};